 Are you one of countless homeowners who realized that your sump pump had stopped working only when you walked into an already flooded basement?
-If you are, you may have been convinced by a salesman at a big box store that a sump pump alarm would keep this from happening the next time around.
+If you are, you may have been convinced that a sump pump alarm would keep your basement from flooding the next time around.
 If this sounds even vaguely familiar, it’s time to have a discussion about sump pump alarms.

 How Sump Pump Alarms Work

-Virtually all sump pump alarms work the same way.
-When the water in your sump pit rises above the level that the system can normally handle, a sensor or switch closes an electrical circuit and the alarm sounds.
-Some of the fancier and more expensive models have either Wi-Fi or cellular connectivity, sending a signal to an installed app on your phone when the water rises above a safe level.
+Some of the fancier and more expensive models have either Wi-Fi or cellular connectivity that transmits the alert to an installed app on your phone when the water rises above a safe level.

 Despite any additional bells and whistles, virtually all sump pump alarms provide three fundamental pieces of information:

-- Water is rising in the sump pit RIGHT NOW and is heading towards your basement
+- Water is at an emergency level in your sump pit RIGHT NOW

-- Any one of a dozen critical faults has likely occurred, rendering your pump useless or at a diminished capacity
+- Something unidentified has gone wrong rendering your pump useless or at a diminished capacity

-- You’ve got very little time to identify the problem, purchase any items needed for a repair, and to make a repair
+- You’ve got very little time to identify the problem, purchase any items needed for a repair, and to return the system to operation

 What Good is An Alarm When It's Too Late To do Anything?